Considering adoption in Texas? Know your options!

 - It gives the child both roots and wings.

-If you have more questions about open adoption or other related topics, please ask.
+If you have more questions about open adoption or other related topics, please.

-How do I know the family will offer a safe and loving environment for my child?
+How do I know the adoptive family will offer a safe and loving environment for my child?

-Each adoptive couple approved by Upbring goes through an extensive process to be presented as a waiting couple.
-This process includes an interview by a licensed social worker in the applicant’s home.
-At this time they discuss, both individually and jointly with their spouse, why they are seeking to adopt, issues with their own infertility, what they foresee in their relationship with the birth parents, and their hopes and desires for a child.
+Each adoptive couple approved by Upbring goes through an extensive process to be presented to you as a waiting couple.
+This process includes verification of the adoptive parents background history, medical health history from their doctor, financial stability, character references, educational background, employment history, home inspections that include environmental safety and fire prevention, proof of completion of CPR/First Aid certification, background checks that include reports from the Texas Department of Public Safety, the Department of Family and Protective Services and the FBI’s criminal history database and a home study conducted by a licensed social worker in the applicant’s home.
+During the home study they discuss, both individually and jointly with their spouse as applicable, why they are seeking to adopt, issues with their own infertility, what they foresee in their relationship with the birth parents, and their hopes and desires for a child.
+The adoptive family will also attend at an eight-hour training seminar on adoption and infant care.

 What is the legal process for adoption?